The Supplement Buyer's Manual, Why Less Is More and How to Choose What Works

 Polyethylene glycol (PEG) and PEG derivatives

-Used as a solubiliser and a coating agent.
-Of immediate interest because PEG was the adjuvant component implicated in mRNA vaccine anaphylaxis reactions and is now understood to be more allergenic than was assumed. has risen sharply in the population since PEG entered the food and pharmaceutical supply at industrial scale.
-Refuse where you find it.
+A solubiliser and coating agent, and the adjuvant component implicated in mRNA vaccine anaphylaxis, now understood to be more allergenic than assumed. has risen sharply since PEG entered the food and pharmaceutical supply at industrial scale.
+Refuse it where you find it.

 Synthetic colours and food dyes

 FD&C Yellow 5 and 6, Red 40, Blue 1 and 2.
-Pure cosmetic value, derived from petroleum, banned for use in children's medications in much of Europe.
-There is no excuse for these to appear in a supplement.
+Pure cosmetic value, derived from petroleum, banned for use in children's medications across much of Europe.
+There is no excuse for these in a supplement.

 Hydrogenated oils

-Partially-hydrogenated soybean oil, palm oil, or similar.
-Used as a tablet binder.
-Same metabolic profile as the industrial trans fats banned from the food supply.
-Inflammation-driving on a slow burn.
-Refuse them on the same principle that no one would consume them as a food ingredient.
+Partially-hydrogenated soybean oil, palm oil, or similar, used as a tablet binder.
+Same metabolic profile as the industrial trans fats banned from the food supply, inflammation-driving on a slow burn.
+Refuse them on the principle that no one would knowingly eat them as a food ingredient.

 Maltodextrin and "natural flavour"

-Maltodextrin is corn-derived sugar polymer; it spikes blood glucose more aggressively than table sugar in clinical glucose-response studies, and is used as a bulking agent and flavour carrier.
-"Natural flavour" is a regulatory category that covers essentially anything the manufacturer wants to declare proprietary; it routinely contains MSG, propylene glycol, and a basket of solvent residues.
+Maltodextrin is a corn-derived sugar polymer that spikes blood glucose more aggressively than table sugar in clinical glucose-response studies, used as a bulking agent and flavour carrier.
+"Natural flavour" is a regulatory category covering essentially anything the manufacturer wants to declare proprietary, routinely MSG, propylene glycol, and a basket of solvent residues.
 Both signal a low-quality formulation.

 The acceptable exceptions

-Two ingredients show up on most filler-warning lists that are, on the actual evidence, fine.
-I include them so a reader does not refuse a clean product on the wrong grounds.
+Two ingredients show up on most filler-warning lists that are, on the evidence, fine.
+They belong here so you do not refuse a clean product on the wrong grounds.

 - Magnesium stearate.
-The most-feared "filler" in the wellness internet.
-The actual mechanism, magnesium stearate is a flow agent at sub-1 percent concentration in tablets, derived from stearic acid (a saturated fatty acid in animal and plant fat).
-The argument that it forms a "biofilm" that blocks absorption is biochemically unsupported; the studies that produced the claim were measuring isolated lymphocyte response, not gut absorption.
-The actual literature, Tebbey and Buttke's review and subsequent industry data, has not produced a single case of adverse effect at the doses used in supplement manufacture.
-Refusing magnesium stearate costs you a wider supply of well-formulated products and gains you nothing.
+The most-feared filler on the wellness internet, and a flow agent at sub-1 percent concentration, derived from stearic acid (a saturated fatty acid in animal and plant fat).
+The claim that it forms a "biofilm" blocking absorption is biochemically unsupported; the studies that produced it measured isolated lymphocyte response, not gut absorption.
+The actual literature, Tebbey and Buttke's review and subsequent industry data, has produced not a single case of adverse effect at supplement-manufacturing doses.
+Refusing it narrows your supply of well-formulated products and gains you nothing.
 Let it through.

 - Gelatin capsules.
-Pure protein, derived from beef or pork hide.
-Functions as the capsule shell.
-Digested as protein.
-The plant-capsule alternative (HPMC, hydroxypropyl methylcellulose) is also fine; gelatin is not the worse option.
+Pure protein, derived from beef or pork hide, the capsule shell, digested as protein.
+The plant-capsule alternative (HPMC, hydroxypropyl methylcellulose) is equally fine.
+Gelatin is not the worse option.

 - Cellulose-based vegetable capsules (HPMC).
-As above, fine.
-Differentiate from microcrystalline cellulose as a bulking agent inside the capsule, the capsule shell itself is a small amount and a different application.
+Fine, as above.
+Differentiate from microcrystalline cellulose as a bulking agent inside the capsule.
+The capsule shell itself is a small amount and a different application.

 The form principle: ionic, then chelated, then everything else

-The same mineral, in two different chemical forms, can deliver an order-of-magnitude difference in how much actually crosses the gut wall and ends up in cells.
-This is the single most-overlooked variable in supplement choice, and it is where the consumer routinely overpays for a product that the body cannot use.
+The same mineral in two chemical forms can deliver an order-of-magnitude difference in how much crosses the gut wall and reaches cells.
+This is the single most-overlooked variable in supplement choice, and where the consumer routinely overpays for a product the body cannot use.

 1. Ionic (the gold standard)

-Ionic minerals are minerals already separated into the charged atomic state the body uses. is magnesium that has already shed the carrier salt and exists in water as free Mg2+ ions; the same is true for ionic zinc (Zn2+), copper (Cu2+), selenium (in selenite or selenomethionine form), iodine (I- or I2), and the trace minerals.
+Ionic minerals are already separated into the charged atomic state the body uses. is magnesium that has already shed the carrier salt and floats in water as free Mg2+ ions.
+The same holds for ionic zinc (Zn2+), copper (Cu2+), selenium (selenite or selenomethionine), iodine (I- or I2), and the trace minerals.

-Absorption of ionic minerals approaches the theoretical maximum because no digestive work is needed to free the mineral from its carrier.
-The body's transporters in the gut wall pick up the ion directly.
-Typical bioavailability runs in the 70 to 95 percent range, versus the 4 to 30 percent of a typical tablet.
+Absorption approaches the theoretical maximum because no digestive work is needed to free the mineral from its carrier.
+The transporters in the gut wall pick up the ion directly.
+Typical bioavailability runs 70 to 95 percent, against the 4 to 30 percent of a typical tablet.

-The product form is almost always liquid, often a dropper bottle delivering 50 to 250 microlitres per dose.
+The form is almost always liquid, often a dropper delivering 50 to 250 microlitres per dose.
 Brands that have made the ionic case well over a long horizon: Trace Minerals Research, ConcenTrace, Quinton, Eidon.
-The market has caught up to ionic in the past decade; the cost has come down accordingly.
+The market caught up to ionic in the past decade and the cost came down with it.

 2. Chelated (a strong second)

-The Albion patented glycinate technology (sold as TRAACS in many supplement labels) is the most rigorously third-party-validated chelate on the market; the studies show absorption advantages of 2 to 4 times over the basic mineral salt form, and substantially better gastric tolerance.
+The Albion patented glycinate technology (sold as TRAACS on many labels) is the most rigorously third-party-validated chelate on the market.
+The studies show absorption advantages of 2 to 4 times over the basic mineral salt and substantially better gastric tolerance.

 This is the form most well-formulated tablet and capsule supplements use.
 For minerals where the ionic form is hard to find or unstable in liquid (iron, calcium, B-complex, the fat-soluble vitamins), the chelated form is the right default.